z3l4w5/tintin-space/content/docs/part1/chapter2/5/_index.md

 The performance and maintenance risks of a website depend heavily on the theme selected.
 If the theme is not good, Hugo’s hard work maintaining its performance will not show in your website’s build time.
 The main maintenance risk to a Hugo-based website is the risk of depending on a theme that stops being compatible with the newer versions of Hugo.
 We can continue to use the older version of Hugo and the theme indefinitely without worrying too much about security issues because the con- tent is static.
 But if we ever want to update Hugo and the theme is not supported any- more, we would be on our own to maintain the theme.
 It is a good idea to be theme agnostic, at least early on in a website project, so that if we find a problem with the theme we are using, we can move to a different one quickly.

 Themes can also be an excellent source for learning how to use Hugo best.
-Many developers using Hugo choose the themes as the starting point rather than the abso-   lute solution.
+Many developers using Hugo choose the themes as the starting point rather than the absolute solution.
 One big reason to choose Hugo is to customize everything, and forking  the theme is a powerful way to perform that task.
 We will be moving out of the Eclectic theme into our custom theme by the end of chapter 7.

 If we want to continue to build our website with a theme maintained by someone else, it is a good idea to investigate portability.
 Hugo provides standardization across themes, and switching Hugo themes is not difficult (see listing 2.8).
 We will be adding another theme to Acme Corporation’s website to make sure our code is portable.
-We provide a copy of the Universal theme for Hugo in chapter resources (https://github.com/ hugoinaction/hugoinaction/tree/chapter-02-resources/08)  and  also  host  it  at  github
+We provide a copy of the Universal theme for Hugo in chapter resources (https://github.com/hugoinaction/hugoinaction/tree/chapter-02-resources/08)  and  also  host  it  at  github.com/hugoinaction/Universal.
-.com/hugoinaction/Universal.
 You can copy that theme to the themes folder and enable it with the website configuration.
 You may need to restart the development server.

 {{< details title="Listing 2.8  Changing a theme to Universal (config.yaml)" open=true >}}
 ```yaml